ResearchComputing/Documentation/Job-Tools.md

 $ sacct --jobs=your_job-id --starttime=2018-03-12 --format=jobname,nnodes,ncpus,maxrss,elapsed
 ```

-As another example, now you would like to pull up information on jobs that were ran on February 21, 2018.
+As another example, suppose you would like to pull up information on jobs that were ran on February 21, 2018.
 You would like information on job ID, job name, QoS, Number of Nodes used, Number of CPUs used, Maximum RSS, CPU time, Average CPU time, and elapsed time.
 Your command would look like this:

 ```bash
 $ sacct –-jobs=your_job-id –-starttime=2018-02-21 --format=jobid,jobname,qos,nnodes,ncpu,maxrss,cputime,avecpu,elapsed